zorianix/qualys-cs-plugin/README.md

 #### Image Id/ Image name

-The field image IDs/Image Names is used to set the docker image Ids or names you want to report on.
+The field Image IDs/Image Names is used to set the container image Ids or names you want to report on.
 The plugin will only pull a report for the image Ids/names you specify.
 It is a comma separated list.
 You can also provide image ids through an environment variable.

 #### Pass/Fail Criteria

 You can optionally fail the build based on vulnerabilities.

 1. Configure to fail a build if the number of detections exceeds the limit specified for one or more severity types.
-For example, to fail a build if severity 5 vulnerabilities count is more than 2, select the “Fail with more than severity 5” option and specify 2.
+For example, to fail a build if severity 5 vulnerabilities count is more than 2, select the 'Fail with more than severity 5' option and specify 2.
 2. Configure to fail a build if the configured QIDs found in the scan result.
 3. Configure to fail a build if the configured CVEs found in the scan result.
 4. Configure to fail a build if configured softwares names are found in scan result.